anemia004/VFconv/README.md

 **VFconv** is an Android video converter app built with **FFmpegKitNext** and simple Android UI.

 **IMPORTANT:** This project is intended **solely for personal, testing, and hobby purposes**.
-**Commercial use and redistribution of this software or any derivative works are strictly prohibited by the repository owner.**
-By using this app, you agree to these restrictions.

 ## Features